01 · Executive Signals · Intelligence Pillar

 The Paradigm Champion

-Articulates the Strategic Kaizen case to the board — connecting shop floor improvement data to shareholder value, competitive positioning, and long-range strategic planning.
+Articulates the Strategic Kaizen case to the board — connecting shop floor CLW data to shareholder value, competitive positioning, and long-range strategic planning through the KAIZENshiro architecture.

 The Strategic Window —